TanguySoto/MTWorld/README.md

 Thanks to the interface, user may modify any parameter of the simulation and so create an infinity of different environments.

-The Flyer.pdf file gives a quick preview of every feature implemented using above concepts.
+The Flyer.pdf (in french) file gives a quick preview of every feature implemented using above concepts.

 ## Installation et running